dotnet/core/Documentation/microsoft-team.md

 Once your permission requests are approved, you should have write permissions to [.NET Core Repos](https://github.com/dotnet/core/blob/master/Documentation/core-repos.md).
 Repo users will be able to @mention you at that point.

+## Service Accounts

+Service accounts should also be linked.
+For more details, see [Service accounts for GitHub](https://docs.opensource.microsoft.com/github/service-accounts.html).

 ## Best Practices

 * Use your full name for your account.